AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 ---
 title: Configure the Experience Cloud Integration for Commerce Admin
-description: Learn about the requirements and process to configure a Commerce on cloud infrastructure environment to deploy the Commerce Admin in the Adobe Unified Shell interface to provide Admin users with an improved user experience.
+description: Learn how to configure a Commerce project to enable administrator access through Experience Cloud.
 hide: no
 hidefromtoc: no
 ---